cakephp/docs/en/orm/database-basics.rst

 binary
     Maps to the ``BLOB`` or ``BYTEA`` type provided by the database. date
-    Maps to a timezone naive ``DATE`` column type.
+    Maps to a native ``DATE`` column type.
 The return value of this column type is :php:class:`Cake\\I18n\\Date` which extends the native ``DateTime`` class. datetime